kenmoini/kenmoini.com/site/content/en/post/2023/03/blog-it-out-paint-it-black.md

 Just a bit further you'll find a lot of great documentation *that can probably do you better than reading the rest of this*.

-The terminal them checks pretty much all of those options and gives you and easy way to give your theme a splash of color even!
+The terminal theme checks pretty much all of those boxes and gives you a few extra goodies!

 ---